 I Started off by painting my wall.
 There are so many different accent wall colors to choose from – deep greens, blacks, greige, etc. However, since this is an open space, I choose to continue painting my walls a shade of white.

 - Remove any furniture that’s in front of your accent wall

 - Always wipe down your baseboards before you paint.

-- And then I did two quick coats of paint.
+- Last was 2 quick coats of paint.
 I use my favourite brush for cutting in.
 It had a rubber handle and I never need to tape.

 Before we get to our cuts, a few things to note: